block42-blockchain-company/smart-wedding-contract/README.md

 Feel free to install MetaMask and interact with the contract (as far as you are allowed to 😉).

+### Assets

+Assets are stored in an encrypted format on the blockchain to ensure privacy.
+Ethereum does not support encryption at the moment so `CryptoJS` is used to perform client side encryption/decryption.
+You can access the encrypted assets on the `Ropsten` testnet using the key: `block42`

 ## Licence

 This project is licensed under the MIT license.
 For more information see LICENSE.md.